tdg2-org/scripts/README.md

 -release    : "-release <type>". bit/xsa files will be tar/zipped. must be followed by -tar
               or -zip

+-gs         : print git status of all repos. no build will run, all other options ignored

+-gb         : print git branches of all repos. no build will run, all other options ignored
 ```

 ## Examples / Quick copies